Sequence dance: Sequence dancing today

 Rumba, Cha-cha-cha, Samba, Jive, Paso Doble, Bossa Nova, Salsa, Mambo.

-Regular competitions are held between dance teachers to decide which newly created sequence dances shall be 'officially' adopted and scripted for wider distribution.
+Regular competitions are held between dance teachers to decide which newly created sequence dances shall be officially adopted and scripted for wider distribution.
 Most of these are tried for a short while and then disappear into the archives.
 Some, just a few, find great popularity and join the select group of dances which last for several years round the dance halls.
-Such popular dances are the basis of practically every 'Tea Dance'.
-Moreover, most now consider that the best dances are the older dances, and although a few clubs still teach them, interest in the new dances now seems to be rapidly diminishing.
+Such popular dances are the basis of practically every Tea Dance.
+Moreover, most now consider the best dances are the older dances, and although a few clubs still teach them, interest in the new dances now seems to be rapidly diminishing.